ChrstphrHll/npc_gen/students/Romen Uldreiyn.md

 ---
 ### Description
 - 8th year Goliath Druid in Fiesn
-- wavy white hair that's loose around the shoulders, Pale Blue eyes, and Light Tan skin
+- shoulder length curly lighter blonde hair that's braided, Pale Blue eyes, and Light Tan skin
 - Is Self-reliant and Superficial, and has Fitness as their ideal

 ### Organizations